shunjizhan/react-folder-tree/README.md

 	<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">

 Remember to include the above link in your html page.
 Otherwise the icons won't show up.
-TODO: add CSS modules so that in the future we don't need to include this link anymore

 	import React from 'react';
 	import ReactDOM from 'react-dom';